nodejs/wiki-archive/Intl.md

 ICU does a lot, and while it is highly customizable, by default the source code, object code, and data sizes are substantial.
 Therefore, it has had different treatment than other `node.js` dependencies to date.

 ## Q: What do all of the build options mean?
-Node that `node.js` builds statically by default.
+Note that `node.js` builds statically by default.
 * `--with-intl=none` - this is the default as of v0.11.16.
 The `Intl` object and features aren't included.
 * `--with-intl=system-icu` - use `pkg-config` (`.pc` files) to locate an existing ICU that is already installed somewhere, and link to it (probably dynamically).
 This is a great option if you can do it, because it means you can share the ICU instance with other apps on your system.
 * `--with-intl=full-icu` - Take all of ICU, and make use of at least everything that `Intl` currently supports.
 Specifically, all locales that ship by default in ICU.